Alice Springs Chicken Casserole

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Even if you use the lowest carb Alfredo sauce you can find, reduced-fat cheese, and lean ham, this is definitely a “once-in-a-while-treat” for the South Beach Diet.
 Most bottled Alfredo sauce has flour or cornstarch, although in small amounts, so this is probably best for Phase 2 or 3 if you’re actively trying to lose weight.
-Check the carb count on the Alfredo Sauce if you’re following any type of low-carb diet.
+Check the carb count on the Alfredo Sauce if you’re following any type of low-carb diet, or use Creamy Low-Carb Alfredo Sauce or Creamy Cauliflower Sauce to make your own sauce for a dish that’s truly low in carbs.

 Find More Recipes Like This One: